GregHarris90/Team-Profile-Generator/README.md

 # Team-Profile-Generator
 This is for an application used to build a team of employees, log their information through the terminal, and generate a basic webpage to display it.

-*Homework assignment for Week 10 of Coding Bootcamp!*

 ### Table of Contents

 * [Repository](#Repository)